raul23/nlp/README.rst

 `:star:` Ways to download and install the model 'en_core_web_md' for method 2

-The model 'en_core_web_md' can either be downloaded by

 - running the script ``extract_names_from_text.py`` with the ``-d`` flag, or
 - running the command 'python -m spacy download en_core_web_md' on the terminal